Edge of Nowhere: Reception

-Edge of Nowhere received above-average reviews according to the review aggregation website Metacritic.
+Edge of Nowhere received "mixed or average reviews" according to the review aggregation website Metacritic.

 Peter Brown, writing for GameSpot, praised the immersive quality that virtual reality brought to the game, writing, "Edge of Nowhere is a third-person experience, but being enveloped in a headset, cut off from the real world, makes the sense of being consumed by darkness and tight-spaces feel eerily convincing".
 However, he criticized the storage limits on ammunition in the game "when I can't pick up a cache of shotgun ammo lying in an abandoned camp because I'm already carrying four shells...
 I'm brought back to reality; I'm playing a video game that unreasonably limits my abilities in order to inflate tension".

-Game Informers Jeff Cork liked the game's use of virtual reality to create a sense of scale for the game, "Drops of a few hundred feet aren’t uncommon, and looking down from a precipice is exhilarating".
+Game Informers Jeff Cork liked the game's use of virtual reality to create a sense of scale for the game, "Drops of a few hundred feet aren't uncommon, and looking down from a precipice is exhilarating".
 While Cork praised the enemy variety, he criticized the game's implementation of stealth.
 "Monsters have a knack for getting randomly alerted, however, which gets frustrating.
-That makes navigating the stealth in some of the cave networks tricky, since it’s hard to get a solid sense of your position in the world; you can’t simply rotate the camera."
+That makes navigating the stealth in some of the cave networks tricky, since it's hard to get a solid sense of your position in the world; you can't simply rotate the camera."

 In a mixed review for Destructoid, Jed Whitaker criticized the game's overreliance on climbing walls, saying it wasn't interesting and that Edge of Nowhere devoted too much time to the mechanic over its brief runtime.
 He enjoyed the hallucination sections from the game "While it isn't exactly all that original, I found it to be the best part of the game."
 He was mixed on the use of virtual reality, feeling that the surround sound helped the game create tension, but that it was difficult to move the camera quickly due to the weight of the headset.